minipief/pyva/doc/source/acoustic_network.rst

 +++++++++++++++++++++++++++

 A further means of noise reduction is a Helmholtz resonator located in the pipe.
-The resonator is tuned at a certain frequency and work for tonal noise issues for examples in hydraulic pipes or for and air intake.
+The resonator is tuned at a certain frequency and works well for tonal noise issues for example in hydraulic pipes or for air intakes.

  .. figure:: ./images/tjoint.*
    :align: center